This is the second part of a series of two posts. Please read the first part of this series:

 Repeat the above procedure until you’re comfortable with it.

 The next step is to practice some sample exam questions.
 You can find a few sample questions at the end of each chapter from your reference books.
 You can also purchase a good question bank from any renowned provider to practice the sample questions.
 I would recommend you to go for either Rita or uCertify.
-Practice these questions and then attend their mock tests.
+Practice these questions and then attempt their mock tests.

 There are some good sites on the Internet providing free mock tests for the PMP Certification Exam.
 Find them and try their mock tests.

 I have seen on many forums and in group e-mails that people desperately look for sample practice questions and free mock tests.
-Please don’t do it.
+Please don’t do this.
 You should not try to attempt each and every sample question or free mock test available on the Internet.
 It will only demoralize you and waste your precious time.

 If you purchase any one question bank mentioned in this blog, believe me that will be more than enough for you to pass the exam.